labor-digital/asset-building/README.md

 describes both versions, and their differences.

 **Version 1.0**
-This is basically a carbon copy of our "old" / well known style of monolytic application.(sass/scss/less) and application.js files.
-With version 1.0 you should be able to transfer all your existing projects to the new asset building.
-That includes a lot of manual labor like copying files to your public folder, using relative path's to css assets based on your public path and so on.
-Take a look in the "demo1" directory. **This is the default behavior**
+This is basically a carbon copy of your "old" / well known style of monolytic application.(sass/scss/less) and application.js files.
+With version 1.0 we are able to transfer all our legacy projects to the modern world of asset building.
+That, however includes a lot of manual labor like copying files to your public folder, using relative path's to css assets based on your public path and so on.
+Take a look in the "demo1" directory.

 **Version 2.0**
 This version follows the "webpack/angular/vue..." approach, where everything you build is seen as a "component" of an app.
-If you want to you may create full blown [Web Components](https://www.webcomponents.org) or, as I like to do create components which still keep their sources like js, css or assets in a single directory, bound by js includes.
+If you want, you may create full blown [Web Components](https://www.webcomponents.org) or, as I like to, create components which still keep their sources like js, css or assets in a single directory, bound by js includes.

 With this version your assets in css files should be defined as path's relative to your source files, or as node-modules which will be resolved and gathered in an output directory; when building for production webpack will also minify your images.
-When you look into the "demo2" directory you see a basic example.
+When you look into the "demo2" directory you see a basic example. **This is the default behavior**

 ## Commands / Modes
 By default there are two modes available (There may be more when you extend